-The criteria establishing the jurisdiction of the Authority over a concentration have not yet been approved.
-Pursuant to the draft regulation, notification will be mandatory where the undertakings concerned have a market share equal to or above 20 per cent and an annual turnover above 100 million meticais.
-If approved, these very broad criteria likely mean that many transactions with effects in Mozambique may be subject to mandatory filing to the Authority, and one would hope that the final regulation would clarify that at least two of the undertakings concerned must achieve a reasonable turnover in Mozambique to avoid companies meeting the turnover threshold by themselves having to file all acquisitions they make, irrespective of the size of the target.
+The relatively low turnover thresholds mean that many transactions with effects in Mozambique may be subject to mandatory filing to the Authority.
+One would hope that the Authority's practice will clarify that at least two of the undertakings concerned must achieve a minimum reasonable turnover in Mozambique, in order to avoid companies that meet the turnover threshold by themselves having to file all acquisitions they make, irrespective of the size of the target.

-The Competition Law also provides that, even when the concentration does not meet the jurisdictional thresholds, the Authority may nevertheless, within six months of it becoming public knowledge, open ex officio an investigation and request the filing of the concentration, in case it is deemed to impede, distort or restrict appreciably competition and does not benefit from a public interest exemption.
+The Competition Law also provides that even when the concentration does not meet the jurisdictional thresholds, the Authority may, nevertheless, within six months of it becoming public knowledge, open ex officio an investigation and request the filing of the concentration, in case it is deemed to appreciably impede, distort or restrict competition and does not benefit from a public interest exemption.
 Parties involved in a non-reportable transaction may voluntarily submit a filing to the Authority, which may well be advisable if there is any chance that the Authority will intervene ex officio.

 Concentrations subject to mandatory filing must be filed to the Competition Regulatory Authority within seven working days after conclusion of the agreement.
 The merger control procedure also encompasses three phases: a 30-day initial investigation by the Directorate General (phase 1), which, if the case raises serious competition concerns, may be followed by a 60-day in-depth investigation (phase 2).
-If the director-general submits a report to the board for final decision, either in phase 1 or phase 2, the board has a further 30 days to clear the transaction, with or without commitments from the parties, or (in phase 2) to issue a prohibition decision.
-(In a case of gun jumping, if the Authority initiates an ex officio investigation, the procedural deadlines do not apply.)
+If the director general submits a report to the board for a final decision, either in phase 1 or phase 2, the board has a further 30 days to clear the transaction, with or without commitments from the parties, or (in phase 2) to issue a prohibition decision (in the case of gun-jumping, if the Authority initiates an ex officio investigation, the procedural deadlines do not apply).
+Non-reportable transactions benefit from a simplified procedure.